evangreen/cros-hiberman/README.md

  * files.rs - A loose collection of functions that create or open the stateful files used by hibernate.
 Possibly to be overridden during testing.
  * hiberlog.rs - Handles the more-complicated-than-average task of logging.
 This module can store logs in memory, divert them to a DiskFile, push them out to the syslogger, and/or write them to /dev/kmsg.
  * hibermeta.rs - Encapsulates management of the hibernate metadata structure, including loading/storing it on disk, and encrypting/decrypting the private portion.
- * hiberutil.rs - A miscellanous grab bag of functions used across several modules.
+ * hiberutil.rs - A miscellaneous grab bag of functions used across several modules.
  * imagemover.rs - The "pump" of the hibernate image pipeline, this is the component calling read() and write() to move data between two file descriptors.
- * keyman.rs - Encapsluates creation and management of the asymmetric keypair used to protect the private hibernate metadata.
+ * keyman.rs - Encapsluates creation and management of the asymmetric key pair used to protect the private hibernate metadata.
  * mmapbuf.rs - A helper object to create large aligned buffers (which are a requirement for files opened with O_DIRECT).
  * preloader.rs - An object that can be inserted in the image pipeline that will load contents from disk early and store it in memory for a spell.
  * snapdev.rs - Encapsulates ioctl interactions with /dev/snapshot.